HOM obtains $331,000 award for injured client then defeats ICBC’s attempt to reduce it.

 HOM recently obtained a jury award of $331,000 in damages for a client following a motor vehicle accident (“MVA”), and then defended against ICBC’s attempt to reduce this award.

-Generally, anyone injured in a MVA in British Columbia, or any B.C. resident injured in an MVA in North America, is entitled to insurance coverage from ICBC for their necessary medical treatment, regardless of fault.
+Generally, anyone injured in a motor vehicle accident in British Columbia, or any B.C. resident injured in an MVA in North America, is entitled to insurance coverage from ICBC for their necessary medical treatment, regardless of fault.
 Because this right flows from the operation of Part 7 of the Insurance (Vehicle) Regulations, they are often referred to as “Part 7 Benefits”.

 When the other party is at fault for your accident, you can also claim compensation for your “Damages” such as Past Wage Loss, Future Wage Loss, General Pain and Suffering, Special Damages and Cost of Future Care.
 Unlike Part 7 Benefits, your right to such damages do not flow from any statute but from the common law of negligence.